 "When we met, I discovered how she had found me: she had been following me on Instagram (where I post Italian signs almost exclusively), and then Googled me to find that as a day job I happen to be a graphic designer for restaurants!"

-"A great way to attract new clients is to create personal work that's weird and experimental," suggests artist and designer Ari Weinkle.
+Artist and designer Ari Weinkle dabbles in experimental design in his spare time.
+"A great way to attract new clients is to create personal work that's weird and experimental," he says.
 "For example, I've created several rather strange typographic experiments – one based on varicose veins, another on animal appendages.
 Both led to exciting projects from medical illustrations to features in films."

 "I think when approaching interesting ways to get people involved and interested in your work, it's really important that you embrace your own work and what it is," says illustrator Michael Driver.
 "There was a really nice project a few years back by Sam Part – a Kingston design student who played on the fact he was dyslexic by making lollipop casts of his own head that acted as business cards.

-"The lollipops came with a tag that said "I'm a lickable guy".
+"The lollipops came with a tag that said 'I'm a lickable guy'.
 His tagline was about making his weaknesses his strengths, and I think that the project was brilliant and rang true to him."
+Read more about the project here.